Cycling

 Guided Community Rides |

 Join Martin's Bicycle Shop and the Southampton Handlebar Club on weekly group rides.
 Rides depart from the shop located at 235 High St, Southampton.
 Meet at the shop 10 minutes prior to the ride to check-in with the Ride Leader and complete waiver.
 There is no cost to participate.
-Rides start June 11.
-Ride ScheduleAdditional rides will be added as available during the summer.
-Sunday Morning Ride, 8am departureThe Sunday Morning Ride is a road ride designed for more experienced cyclists who are equipped for, and comfortable riding on paved shoulders and busier rural roads.
-The pace of the ride is around 22 to 26 km/hr.
+Ride schedule to be posted in June.
 Requirements for Participants

 |